Aleksandar15/Cars-Club-backend/README.md

   - The concurrently package is used to automatically "_watch_" for `.ts` file changes (_inside `src` as specified in `tsconfig.json`_) and compile on save.
     - I have also added `npm run devNoOnSaveCompile` command for `ts-node` which _runs `.ts` file without compiling it to `.js` first_, but it is so much slower than the `concurrently` command, so I don't recommend 'ts-node'.
 - Visit http://localhost:3000 in your browser.
-  - That's if you use Vite (_V4 specifically_) like I do on my <a href="https://github.com/Aleksandar15/Cars-Club-frontend">frontend</a> which runs on PORT 5173 by default.
+  - That's if you use Vite (_V4 specifically_) on the frontend, like I do on my <a href="https://github.com/Aleksandar15/Cars-Club-frontend">frontend</a> which runs on PORT 5173 by default.
 - For the full functionality connect it with my <a href="https://github.com/Aleksandar15/Cars-Club-frontend">frontend</a> project.

 #### How to's